-Convicted Rapist, Brock Turner, Has His Appeal Overturned, He Must Now Remain Listed As A Sex Offender
+Convicted Rapist Brock Turner Has His Appeal Overturned, He Must Now Remain Listed As A Sex Offender

 Turner’s initial trial received national coverage and there was public outrage when Judge Aaron Persky rejected a request for a lengthy prison sentence for Brock Turner.
 Instead, he issued a six-month prison term.
 In the end, Turner only spent three months behind bars thanks to “good behavior.”

 During Wednesday’s appeal hearing, Brock’s original sentence term was not brought up.
-However, it was not expected to be mentioned as the appeal was dealing directly with the fact Turner thought he had received an unfair trial.
-The appeal, which was initially filed in December, also laid claim to the fact Turner believed his convictions weren’t supported by sufficient evidence.
+However, it was not expected to be mentioned as the appeal was dealing directly with the fact that Turner thought he had received an unfair trial.
+The appeal, which was initially filed in December, also laid claim to the fact that Turner believed his convictions weren’t supported by sufficient evidence.
 According to USA Today, a jury found Brock guilty of “sexually assaulting an intoxicated victim, sexually assaulting an unconscious victim, and attempting to rape her.”

 Initial information about the appeal stated that Brock had never intended to rape the victim, known as Emily Doe.
 Instead, he had intended to commit consensual outercourse with the woman and not nonconsensual intercourse.
 He also has maintained that his victim had given consent at the time of the incident.
 However, as the San Francisco Chronicle points out, Brock’s victim had a blood alcohol reading after the event of at least 0.241 percent.
 The San Francisco Chronicle also states that the legal definition of impairment is 0.08 percent.

 In the appeal, Judge Franklin Elia stated that there was “substantial evidence” in support of Turner’s convictions.
-This evidence includes the facts that he had “removed Doe’s clothing, lay on top of her, ran when confronted, and then lied to police about running,” according to the San Fransisco Chronicle.
+This evidence includes the facts that he had “removed Doe’s clothing, lay on top of her, ran when confronted, and then lied to police about running,” according to the San Francisco Chronicle.

-Stanford Law Professor Michele Dauber, who has previously spent two years fighting against the judge who gave Turner such a lenient sentence was asked for a statement on today’s appeal overturning.
+Stanford Law Professor Michele Dauber, who has previously spent two years fighting against the judge who gave Turner such a lenient sentence, was asked for a statement on today’s appeal overturning.

 “Brock Turner is a lying, unrepentant sex predator who never showed real remorse for sexual assault,” she said.
 “Turner never deserved the short misdemeanor sentence he received from Judge Persky — a sentence that sent the message that his crimes were not really serious.
 The Appellate Court has now rejected that idea.”